 I’ve seen people compare The 12th Man to The Revenant.
 I don’t really think that’s fair to either movie.
 Still, both feature actors going through some very intense experiences.

 For The 12th Man, the lead role as Jan Baalsrud is portrayed by Thomas Gullestad, who lost 33 pounds for this role.
 He also suffered frost damage to his hands.
 The end result is very impressive and Thomas Gullestad plays the desperation and heart perfectly.

 What he goes through is the most surreal nightmare.
 Both literally and figuratively.
 While he’s sick with fever from gangrene, he has the most insane nightmares which we get to experience very elegantly.

 Also, Jonathan Rhys Myers does an excellent job portraying the Nazi soldier hunting Jan Baalsrud.
 Jonathan Rhys Myers only speaks German in this movie, which is no small feat, since he doesn’t actually speak the language.

-There are hints of an accent (he sound a bit Austrian every now and then), but overall, he does an excellent job.
-Both as far as the language and portrayal goes.
+There are hints of an accent (he sounds a bit Austrian every now and then), but overall, he does an excellent job.
+Both as far as the language and portrayal go.

 Watch it for the intensity and hope